Instanssi/Instanssi.org/README.md

 License:
 --------
 MIT.
-Please refer to `LICENSE.TXT` for more information.
+Please refer to `LICENSE` for more information.

 Mikä on tämä ?
 --------------